first class around the world leading luxury travel magazine

 Cheese is wonderful, with a great variety from not so common Murol to popular Bresse Bleu, and from aristocratic Roquefort to Brie de Meaux, generously served on a trolley.
 As a dessert, we recommend the "Creme Renversée": a pure delight, which comes on the regularly updated menu.

-Time has gone, unfortunately, when a French "maestro" was hired for a long term as a consultant (Troisgros, Senderens, Vrinat... all of them have worked for Le Normandie in the 80's - 90's, with one of their best "sous-chefs" permanently in the kitchen); fortunately, some world famous chefs still visit Le Normandie from time to time, conducting special culinary menus.
+Time has gone, unfortunately, when a French "maestro" was hired for a long term as a consultant (Troisgros, Senderens, Vrinat... all of them have worked for Le Normandie); the new generation of world famous chefs still visit Le Normandie on special occasions, conducting special culinary menus.

 Le Normandie remains one of our best addresses in Bangkok for those who like the "Cuisine Bourgeoise".
 Certainly the most prestigious.